thunderbird/webext-docs/menus.rst

          :name: [``context``]
          :type: (`string`)

          ContextType to override, to allow menu items from other extensions in the menu.
-Currently only 'tab' is supported. showDefaults cannot be used with this option.
+Currently only :value:`tab` is supported. ``contextOptions.showDefaults`` cannot be used with this option.

          Supported values: